top of page

 Marina di Chioggia is an heirloom squash with deep yellow-orange, dense and dry flesh.
 The flavor is rich, sweet, and nutty.
 The unique skin has what are known as "sugar warts”, created from the buildup of extra sugars in the skin and flesh, contributing to the excellent flavor.

 Red Kuri / Ichiki Kuri

 Red Kuri squash has gold-yellow flesh and a dense, thick, and dry texture with sweet, chestnut-like flavor.
 When cooked, the texture becomes tender and creamy.
-Best applications: roasted, boiled, baked, sautéed.
-Once cooked, the skin is edible.
+The cooked skin is edible.

 Swan White acorn squash has pale yellow flesh with a moist and sponge-like texture.
 When cooked, it becomes smooth and tender.
 The flavor is mild and sweet, and somewhat hazelnut-like.
-Best applications: roasted, broiled, grilled, puréed, stuffed.
 Can be used in both sweet and savory recipes.

 Sweet Dumpling squash is known its for rich, sweet flavor with hints of chestnut.
 The pale gold flesh has a dry, starchy texture (similar to a potato) that becomes tender and smooth when cooked.
-Best applications: roasted, baked, sautéed, steamed.
 It can be used in both sweet and savory recipes.
 Only the flesh is edible.

 The fantastical-looking Turban squash has firm, golden flesh with a hazelnut-like flavor.
 When cooked, the flesh develops a floury texture that lends itself well to soups and stews.
-This is the perfect squash for stuffing, with both a bowl and a cap-like lid.
-Best applications: roasted, baked, steamed.
+A perfect squash for stuffing, with both a bowl and a cap-like lid.